Matthew Thornton: Later life

 He became a political essayist.
-He retired from his medical practice and in 1780 moved to Merrimack, New Hampshire, where he farmed and operated Thornton's ferry with his family.
-Although he did not attend law school, he served as a judge on the New Hampshire Superior Court from 1776-1782.
+He retired from his medical practice, and in 1780, moved to Merrimack, New Hampshire, where he farmed and operated Thornton's ferry with his family.
+Although he did not attend law school, he served as a judge on the New Hampshire Superior Court from 1776 to 1782.

-In 1783, Thornton represented the towns of Merrimack and Bedford in the New Hampshire House of Representatives, and then Hillsborough County in the New Hampshire Senate from 1784-1787, while simultaneously serving as a state counselor from 1785–86 and as a state representative again for Merrimack in 1786.
+In 1783, Thornton represented the towns of Merrimack and Bedford in the New Hampshire House of Representatives, and then Hillsborough County in the New Hampshire Senate from 1784 to 1787, while simultaneously serving as a state counselor from 1785 to 1786 and as a state representative again for Merrimack in 1786.
 His wife Hannah died in 1786.

 Death and legacy

 Thornton died in Newburyport, Massachusetts, while visiting his daughter.
 He was 89 years old.
-Matthew Thornton is buried in Thornton Cemetery in Merrimack, and his cenotaph reads "The Honest Man."

 The town of Thornton, New Hampshire, is named in his honor, as is a Londonderry elementary school, and Thorntons Ferry School in Merrimack.
 Thornton's residence in Derry, which was part of Londonderry at the time, is listed on the National Register of Historic Places.
 He is featured on a New Hampshire historical marker (number 79) along U.S. Route 3 in Merrimack.

 Thornton was the uncle of Capt.
 Matthew Thornton, a suspected Loyalist who was charged with treason related to actions just before the Battle of Bennington in 1777.
 Ebenezer Webster, father of Daniel Webster, was enlisted to investigate the allegation.
 At his trial Capt.
 Thornton pleaded not guilty.
 Evidence was presented both for and against and the jury found him not guilty, whereupon he was discharged.